International competition of medium and full-length documentary films with Italian premiere

-The organizing body of the PerSo Film Festival is La Città del Sole Foundation – NON-PROFIT which has been dealing with Psychiatry for twenty years in Perugia, thereforeit is a duty for the Festival to show the world of Psychiatry and mental illness through the Cinema.
-For this reason, since the Zero Edition, PerSo has dedicated a retrospective to films that, since the 70s, document the world of Psychiatry in all its facets andaspects.
+PerSo Film Festival is organized by La Città del Sole Foundation – NON-PROFIT which has been dealing in Psychiatry field since more than twenty years in Perugia, that is why the Festival shows the world of Psychiatry and mental illness through the Cinema.
+Since Zero Edition, PerSo has dedicated a retrospective to films that, since the 70s, document the world of Psychiatry in all its aspects.

 Among the films presented in this category we can mention: Un Silenzio Particolare by Stefano Rulli, Per Ulisse by Giovanni Cioni, The Special Need by Carlo Zoratti, 87 ore by Costanza Quatriglio, San Clemente by Raymond Depardon, Cimap!
 Cento Italiani matti a Pechino by Giovanni Piperno, Matti da Slegare by Rulli/Bellocchio/Petraia/ Agosti.

-Every year PerSo choose to dedicate retrospective reviews to specific social themes or authors.
+Every year PerSo dedicates retrospective screenings to specific social themes or authors.

-The 2015 edition focused its retrospectives on the president of the jury, Roberto Andò, and on the topic of work, presenting titles like Il cineasta e il labirinto and Il manoscritto del principe by Roberto Andò and Workingman’s death by Michael Glawogger and The Navigators by Ken Loach for the Retrospective on the topic of work.
+2015 edition focused its retrospectives on the jury president, Roberto Andò, and on the topic of Work.
+We screened among the others Il cineasta e il labirinto and Il manoscritto del principe by Roberto Andò and Workingman’s death by Michael Glawogger and The Navigators by Ken Loach for the Retrospective about Work.

-The 2016 edition presented a retrospective on the jury president, Daniele Luchetti, and the Retrospective School Visions, projecting duringthe other 12 afternoons and La nostra vita (link) by Daniele Luchetti and La mia classe by Daniele Gaglianone and Diario di un maestro by Vittorio De Seta for School Visions.
+2016 edition presented a retrospective on the jury president, Daniele Luchetti, and the Retrospective about School.
+Some of the films screened: ‘12 Pomeriggi’ and La nostra vita (link) by Daniele Luchetti and La mia classe by Daniele Gaglianone and Diario di un maestro by Vittorio De Seta.

-In 2017, the review was entirely dedicated to the new president of the Festival, Giovanni Piperno, projecting two of his films: Cimap!
+In 2017, the retrospective was entirely dedicated to the new president of the Festival, Giovanni Piperno, screening two of his films: Cimap!
 Cento Italiani matti a Pechino and This is my sister.